szaumoor/ZSTweaks/README.md

 **Component 1590:** Make Blackmist more powerfully blinding and make you immune to blindness

 This makes Blackmist's blindness power be more likely to be effective, by adding a -2 Save penalty.
-Additionally, you're immune to blindness.
+Additionally, you're immune to blindness while wielding it.

 **Component 1591:** Make Soul Reaver slightly more balanced